meltymon/Final3/README.md

-# Basic Kotlin Programming Exam at the Syntax Institut
+# Basic Programming Exam in Kotlin at the Syntax Institut
 # by Christian Faßbender

 Character Creator Project With :